osposweb/osposweb.github.io/Development-setup.md

         renormalize = true

 From now on git will replace tabs with spaces when committing a changes to a local repository.
 Ospos tries to adhere to [CodeIgniter identation style](https://github.com/jekkos/opensourcepos/issues/389).

 ## Running js minification builds
 The project is using grunt and npm to minify the final included javascript.
-Once npm is installed once should issue following command on it's system
+As first step you need to install npm once done you should issue the following command:

     npm install --dev
-    grunt
+    bower install

-This will call npm to install all required dependencies and subsequently run grunt to minify the javascript and update the generated files in the php partial_header file.
+This will call npm to install all required dependencies and subsequently run grunt from bower to minify the javascript and update the generated files in the php partial_header file.

-## Minfication setup using Docker
+## Minification setup using Docker
 A full development environment can be easily be configured using docker.
 For this purpose there is the `Dockerfile.test` which is based on a grunt and bower image.
 You will need to mount the project directory path on the host in the docker container.
 First build and tag the docker image described in the `Dockerfile.test` file.

 `docker build -f Dockerfile.test -t opensourcepos:test .`